eNMS-automation/eNMS/docs/source/automation/services.md

 The Service Management Panel has a number of controls at the top for Filtering and Bulk operations:

 - `Columns` Selector - Choose which columns to display in the table.
 - `Display Services hierarchically` (using hyperlinks in the scope of the workflow that they are contained in) or Display All Services.
 - `Refresh` the Table.
 - `Advanced Search:` for complex filtering of the table.
 - `Clear Search` criteria.
 - `Copy the Selection` of currently displayed Services to the clipboard.
--  `Back navigation and Forward navigation`: For drilling into nested workflows with subworkflows and back out.
 - `New`: Create Service with Service Type pull-down Selector: This opens the Service Editor Panel discussed below with a new instance of the selected Service Type.
 - `Import Service`: Opens a panel to allow drag and drop of service .tgz files (created using the Export service feature) from the user's browser.
 One or multiple services can be uploaded / imported in this way.